Frequently Asked Questions

 What is your birth philosophy?

-At Juniper Midwifery, the foundation of my belief system is that birth most often works.
-I trust the families I serve to know what is best for them, their baby, and their growing family.
-I believe that my role is to hold space for you to welcome your baby safely.
-I work to not be obtrusive and to only step in if my skills are needed.
-The cornerstone of my practice is informed decision making, this means that I ensure you are informed and prepared as we walk through shared decision making together for the best care for you and your family.
+At Juniper Midwifery, the foundation of our belief system is that birth most often works.
+We trust the families we serve to know what is best for them, their baby, and their growing family.
+We believe that our role is to hold space for you to welcome your baby safely.
+We work to not be obtrusive and to only step in if our skills are needed.
+The cornerstone of our practice is informed decision making, this means that we ensure you are informed and prepared as we walk through shared decision making together for the best care for you and your family.

 Who will be at my birth?

-I am a solo midwife, meaning you will get to know me well as your care provider.
-There will be at least two skilled birth attendants at your birth, this ensures a helping hand for the person giving birth as well as baby.
+We are a solo midwife practice, this means you will know your care provider well as we navigate your pregnancy closely together.
+There will be at least two skilled birth attendants at your birth, most often three, this ensures a helping hand for the person giving birth as well as baby.
 Anyone in attendance of your birth will be CPR and NRP certified.
+We often utilize student midwives in our practice to ensure you are able to get to know all of your birth team well as well as continue to grow midwifery as a whole.

 What pain medication is available?

 Epidurals are not available in the community birth setting and are only available in the hospital.
-With that being said - I am well versed in non-pharmaceutical options to help cope with labor.
+With that being said - we are well versed in non-pharmaceutical options to help cope with labor.
 This may include hydrotherapy, counter pressure, massage, free movement, sterile water injections, and TENs unit usage.

 Can my children be involved in my care?

 Of course!
-I have a deep rooted love for birth and I think the best way to normalize the experience is to have siblings involved both prenatally and during the birth.
+We have a deep rooted love for birth and we think the best way to normalize the experience is to have siblings involved both prenatally and during the birth.
 It is important to prepare children for what they may experience and to have options for them to take space for themselves as needed.
+There are many wonderful online options to prepare your children for this experience.

 Can I have a doula/birth photographer and/or family and friends at my birth?